-Social values is strengthening a sense of community, and forming a sense of solidarity as members of society become a culture, leading to moral choices about what individuals and groups value.
+In the face of human catastrophe, social values are strengthening a sense of community, and forming a sense of solidarity as members of society become a culture, leading to moral choices about what individuals and groups value.
+Thus, culture and social values can provide creative ideas and approaches for problem-solving and new transformations in human life and behavior.

 Detail with a we recommend that potential authors review recent issues to determine whether their paper is appropriate to the journal.